computationalcognitivescience/lovelace/content/_part_iii/sim_coherence.md

 framework (see [Chapter 2 - Foundations](/lovelace/part_i/foundations)) and
 we've briefly touched upon several algorithmic level theories for {% problem Coherence %} in [Chapter 5 - Coherence](/lovelace/part_ii/coherence).
-In this chapter, we take a closer look at various relationships between computational- and algorithmic-level modeling.
+In this chapter, we take a closer look at the relationship between computational- and algorithmic-level modeling.
 What motivates a modeler to consider algorithmic-level explanations?
 How do algorithmic-level models relate to computational-level models?
 And since this is a simulation chapter: How can we